Improving safety and accessibility on Becroft Drive, Forrest Hill

 About the Project:

-We’re improving footpath safety on Becroft Drive, Forrest Hill to provide safe, convenient and well-connected walking option in your community.
+We’re improving footpath safety on Becroft Drive, Forrest Hill to provide a safe, convenient, and well-connected walking option in your community.

 The changes we’re making in March- April 2025: